Deloitte in North Macedonia

 She has experience in consulting engagements with international organizations, which encompass World Bank advisor for drafting the ROSC report for Macedonia, EAR consultant for preparation of instruction manual for IPSAS cash basis for Ministry of Finance officials.

 Aleksandar Arizanov is Audit Director in Deloitte since April 2006.
 He works as auditor for more than 18 years.
 He acquired his academic education at the Faculty of Economics, University St. Cyril and Methodious, Skopje.
-He is Certified Auditor with certificate issued by the Ministry of Finance of the Republic of Macedonia.
+He is Certified Auditor with certificate issued by the Ministry of Finance of the North of Macedonia.

-He gains the considerable experience and knowledge of the business in the region working on numerous projects in Macedonia, Bosnia and Herzegovina, Serbia and Montenegro, Bulgaria and Albania.
+He gains the considerable experience and knowledge of the business in the region working on numerous projects in North Macedonia, Bosnia and Herzegovina, Serbia and Montenegro, Bulgaria and Albania.

 His primary specialty is a public utility sector.
 He has relevant experience in fulfilling assignments for the World Bank where he was a Project Manager for the audit of 20 World Bank’s projects in Bosnia and Herzegovina, Audit and Special Review of the Employment Institutes in Bosnia and Herzegovina, and the audit of the financial statements of the three Electric-power utilities in Bosnia and Herzegovina.
-Also, he was engaged as a Project Manager in the audit and feasibility study for five water enterprises in Macedonia within the Municipal and Environmental Action Programme (MEAP) – Macedonia, project financed by Senter Internationaal, Agency of the Netherlands Ministry of Economic Affairs and prepared for the purposes of EBRD credit line.
+Also, he was engaged as a Project Manager in the audit and feasibility study for five water enterprises in North Macedonia within the Municipal and Environmental Action Programme (MEAP) – North Macedonia, project financed by Senter Internationaal, Agency of the Netherlands Ministry of Economic Affairs and prepared for the purposes of EBRD credit line.

 Aleksandar was also engaged in the audits of international clients from various industries.